top of page

 Two boxers in action: one in red, with a Ghana flag on his uniform, lands a punch on another in blue.
 Intense match in a dim arena.

-As the birthplace of boxing legends like Ike Quartey, Azumah Nelson, David Kotei, and the infamous Bukom Banku, Ghana, particularly Bukom, is still home to young, impressive talent and a vibrant boxing community.
+As the birthplace of boxing legends like Ike Quartey, Azumah Nelson, David Kotei, and the infamous Bukom Banku, Ghana is still home to young, impressive talent and a vibrant boxing community.
 Can Speed and his athletic prowess handle time in the ring with Ghana's Banku powers?
 It will be a shame not to find out.
-With the resources and connections of the Speed team, there’s potential to bring in Bukom Banku himself, or his top protĆ©gĆ©s, for a controlled, safe matchup against the truly impressive and multifaceted athlete that is iShowSpeed.
-Done within strict safety measures, this encounter would give Speed and his fans an authentic behind-the-scenes look at Ghana’s boxing world, as well as real face time with some of its most promising talent.
+With the Speed team's connections, there’s potential to bring in Bukom Banku, or his top protĆ©gĆ©s, for a controlled matchup against the truly impressive and multifaceted athlete that is iShowSpeed.
+Bukom’s legendary boxing scene offers grit, history, and raw athleticism.
+Stepping into the ring with upcoming fighters would test Speed’s strength while honoring Ghana’s boxing legacy.

 Nightlife in Accra